Red Dead Redemption: Gameplay

 The game introduces the bounty system, a crime-governing mechanic inspired by Grand Theft Autos wanted system.
-When players commit a crime, witnesses run to the nearest police station; players can bribe or kill them before they reach the station, negating consequences.
-Once the law is alerted, the Wanted meter appears with a bounty set on players' heads.
-The bounty grows higher as players commit more crimes, and more lawmen will be sent to hunt them; after committing enough crime, the U.S. Marshals or Mexican Army will be sent.
-To evade law enforcement in pursuit, players must escape a circular zone or kill all lawmen in a town.
-If players escape, bounty hunters will continue to track them.
+When the player commits a crime, witnesses run to the nearest police station; the player can bribe or kill them before they reach the station, negating consequences.
+Once the law is alerted, the Wanted meter appears with a bounty set on the player's head.
+The bounty grows higher as the player commits more crimes, and more lawmen will be sent to hunt them; after committing enough crime, the U.S. Marshals or Mexican Army will be sent.
+To evade law enforcement in pursuit, the player must escape a circular zone or kill all lawmen in a town.
+If the player escapes, bounty hunters will continue to track them.
 The bounty will remain on their head until they pay it at a telegraph station or present a pardon letter.

 The online multiplayer allows up to 16 players to engage in competitive and cooperative gameplay in a recreation of the single-player setting.
 Each game begins with a Mexican standoff, of which the survivors move to any part of the battlefield in preparation for respawning enemies.
 Event types include deathmatch scenarios and capture the flag variants.
 Crates contain extra weapons, ammo, and other powerups.
 Players can level up and complete weapon challenges to earn rewards such as new character models, golden weapon skins, new titles, and new breeds of animal mounts.
 Multiplayer features open-world gameplay, wherein players can form or join a group of up to eight players in a "posse" group and partake in hunting or attacking other gangs or posses.
 In some game modes, players are unable to kill each other.
 (Note: Rockstar addressed the game's griefing problem by introducing a Friendly Free Roam in an update on October 23, 2010.)